EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

 **Approaches**
-- `percolation_WBP`: computes the percolation into the soil after the surface runoff process
+- `percolation_WBP`: Percolation as a difference of throughfall and surface runoff loss.

 </details>